 - We may process personal data for the purpose of seeking legal advice.
 For example, in the event of persistent non-payment of invoices we may provide information to our legal advisors or debt collection agencies.

-- Where we receive a formal request under Section 8 of the Data Protection Acts we may be required to disclose personal data of website users and/ or customers to An Garda Siochana, the Revenue Commissioners or other authorised body.
+- Where we receive a data access request under the Data Protection Acts, we may be required to disclose personal data of website users and/or customers to An Garda Siochana, the Revenue Commissioners or other authorised body.

 - We process certain data, including IP addresses, as part of our internal system logging on this website to support the diagnosis of issues and maintenance of the site.